rohanmaniwade/simpleThesis-typst/simple-thesis/05_data_acquisition.typ

 #figure(
   box(stroke: 1pt+black, )[
     #image("../../Images/ANSYS_backendmodal_screenshots/ratiovsfrequency.png", width: 120mm)
-  ], caption: "Ratio vs Frequency",
+  ], caption: "Ratio vs frequency",
 ) <ratiovsfrequency>

 The scaled frequency for each mode was then calculated as,